Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Pearcedale, placing the area among the bottom 25% of areas assessed nationally

-The average construction cost of new properties is $542,000, suggesting developers are focusing on the premium market with high-end developments.
-There have been $1.4 million in commercial approvals this financial year, reflecting the area's residential nature.
+The average expected construction cost value of new dwellings is $542,000, suggesting developers target the premium market segment with higher-end properties.
+In FY-26, $1.4 million in commercial development approvals have been recorded, reflecting the area's residential nature.

-All recent development has consisted of detached houses, maintaining Pearcedale's traditional low-density character and appealing to those seeking space for families.
-The estimated population per dwelling approval is 358 people, indicating a quiet, low-activity development environment.
-According to AreaSearch's latest quarterly estimate, Pearcedale is projected to add 165 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+Recent development has consisted entirely of detached houses, preserving Pearcedale's low-density character and attracting space-seeking buyers.
+The estimated population density is 358 people per dwelling approval, indicating a quiet, low-activity development environment.
+According to AreaSearch's latest quarterly estimate, Pearcedale is projected to gain 161 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development